-To set alignment in Word, select all of your text, then click the fully justified icon in the Home tab or select Format>Paragraph and choose “Justified” in the Alignment drop-down box.
+To set alignment in Word, select all of your text, then click the left justification icon in the Home tab or select Format>Paragraph and choose “Left” in the Alignment drop-down box.

 If you were trained to type two spaces after a period, retrain yourself.